Board of Ed Loses Third Member in a Year

-Two Jefferson Township Board of Education members have resigned in the past six months, Judy Castiglione on Tuesday night and Bob Feldmann in late March, approximately the same amount of time that Joseph Kraemer has been superintendent of schools.
+Two Jefferson Township Board of Education members have resigned in the past six months, Judy Castiglione on Tuesday night and approximately the same amount of time that Joseph Kraemer has been superintendent of schools.

 Nick Anzano also resigned last August while Kathaleen Fuchs was still superintendent, citing "overwhelming work commitments."

 Lake Hopatcong residents won’t have to travel as far to satisfy that 3 a.m. ice cream craving once the new Quick Chek on Route 15 opens on Oct.
 16. And with the new store comes a new traffic light at the intersection of Route 15 North and Bowling Green Parkway, funded entirely by Quick Chek.
 Several residents are happy to see the addition of that traffic light.

 Drawdowns of Lake Hopatcong—both the annual 26-inch and the five-year 60-inch—weighed heavily on the minds of attendees of the Lake Hopatcong Commission meeting on Monday night.
 There were mixed opinions among the attendees, and an assurance from the commission that no final decision has been made as of yet.

 Available parking spaces in the Jefferson Township High School lot declined from 202 in 2011 to 190 this year, while the senior class rose in numbers from 268 in 2011 to 284 this year, causing issues with campus parking, according to Joseph Kraemer, superintendent of schools.

 Calorie Counts At McDonald's Stores: Yay or Nay?